d0ra1mon/d0raSpy/README.md

 ## How the scripts works

-- The script "spy.sh" scan,get public ip, intercept traffic of the network, and send the report via Telegram
+- The script "spy.sh" scan,get public ip, intercept traffic of the network (max 200 Mb), and send the report via Telegram
 - The script "scan.sh" scan and get public ip, send the report via Telegram and make a autouinstall